 - You will need to be prepared to negotiate on items

 - Be prepared for a long and busy day

 - You need to advertise your sale

-In case this sounds too overwhelming, you can hire a third party professional services company to manage your sale for you.
-Companies such as Transition Squad, and MaxSold, will do on site sales, and well as on-line auctions.
+In case this sounds too overwhelming, you can hire a third-party professional services company to manage your sale for you.
+Companies such as Transition Squad and MaxSold, will do on-site sales as well as on-line auctions.
 Shop around and compare fees before you choose your service company.

 How Do Estate Sales Work?

 Whether you manage the sale yourself or hire someone else, estate sales follow some basic principles:

 - All items to be sold are priced and labelled before the sale.
 Items that are not for sale should be removed from the site if possible, so as not to get mixed up with sale items.

 - Sales are advertised in newspaper classifieds, both in print and on-line.
 The more places you advertise, the more likely you will have more buyers coming.

 - Sales are handled on a first Come/first Serve basis, which means people may start lining up hours before the sale actually starts.